CLI

 ```

-You will need to provide the API URL of your Scanner instance and an API key.
-Go to **Settings > API Keys** to find your API URL and API key.
+You will need the API URL of your Scanner instance and an API key.
+Find both under **Settings > API Keys**.

 ```bash